amforte/Caucasus_Erosion/README.md

 ## Supplemental Methods and Figures
 A pdf of the supplemental methods and figures referenced in the main text of the manuscript.
 An identical version is submitted with the in review manuscript as supplementary material.

+## Lithology Compilations
+A pdf describing the compilation of geologic maps to describe the lithology of each catchment.
+Included in this are lithologic maps and distributions for each sampled catchment.

 ## Excel Tables
 Four excel supplemental tables referenced in the main text of the manuscript.
 Identical versions are submitted with the in review manuscript as supplementary material.